hslua/hslua/README.md

 the C API functions are still provided in `Foreign.Lua.RawBindings`.
 If you get coroutines to work, or just believe that there should be wrapper functions for other reasons, we'd love to hear from you.

+**Why are there no predefined stack instances for default numerical types?**
+HsLua defines instances for the `FromLuaStack` and `ToLuaStack` type-classes only if the following law holds: `return x == push x *> peek x`.
+Lua can be compiled with customized number types, making it impossible to verify the correctness of the above equation.
+Furthermore, instances for numerical types can be based on those of LuaInteger and LuaNumber and are easy to write.
+Therefor hslua doesn't provide any such instances.